 So how do the Senators match up for tonight's match against the Canadiens?

-Losing Jason Spezza for a "upper body" injury puts a big hole in the Senators lineup.
+Losing Jason Spezza to an "upper body" injury puts a big hole in the Senators lineup.
 He is the team's most offensively capable forward and the sort of player that can carry some less capable wingers into an effective scoring line.
 His replacement is Peter Regin whose generally been nothing more than depth for the Senators despite playing well in one playoff series against the Penguins.
-He's flanked by a capable goal scorer in Michalek and a promising rookie in Silverberg, but with Regin in the middle they shouldn't be that dangerous.
-Their most dangerous line should be their former 2nd unit, with Kyle Turris whose career is resurgent with Ottawa and old Daniel Alfredsson.
-They've been negative on possession so far this year though so maybe they aren't playing up to potential
+He's flanked by a capable goal scorer in Milan Michalek and a promising rookie in Jacob Silverberg, but with Regin in the middle they shouldn't be that dangerous.
+Their most dangerous line should be their former 2nd unit, with Kyle Turris, whose career is resurgent with Ottawa and old Daniel Alfredsson.
+They've been negative on possession so far this year though so maybe they aren't playing up to potential.

-Ottawa's depth, grown through their farm system shouldn't be underestimated.
+Ottawa's depth, grown through their farm system, shouldn't be underestimated.
 They've all been positive on possession to start this season, albeit in minimal minutes.
 Zibanejad and Condra fill the Galchenyuk-Gallagher role on this squad as talented youth in managed minute roles.
-With Spezza this was a group without a singly great line at for any of their roles but all could perform their roles adequately, without him I'd say they are a bit weak in the top six.
+With Spezza this was a group without a single great line at any of their roles but who all could perform their roles adequately, without him I'd say they are a bit weak in the top six.

 Ottawa does not have a dominant two-way shutdown line and runs their units relatively even.
 Smith is the go to guy for defensive zone faceoffs though.